WhyPine/Zombie-Game/README.md

 ## Test Cases we Implemented
 1. Testing collision detection by printing "Player touching a wall" to the console if the player is touching a wall
 2. Printing the health of the zombie to the console to verify that it takes damage
+3. Printing the direction vector of a bullet when it was fired from the gun
+4. Testing collisions by printing what side of a wall the player was touching